Jet lag: Signs and symptoms

 The symptoms of jet lag can be quite varied, depending on the amount of time zone alteration, time of day, and individual differences.
 Sleep disturbance occurs, with poor sleep upon arrival or sleep disruptions such as trouble falling asleep (when flying east), early awakening (when flying west), and trouble remaining asleep.
 Cognitive effects include poorer performance on mental tasks and concentration; dizziness, nausea, insomnia, confusion, anxiety, increased fatigue, headaches, and irritability; and problems with digestion, including indigestion, changes in the frequency and consistency of bowel movements, and reduced appetite.
 The symptoms are caused by a circadian rhythm that is out of sync with the day–night cycle of the destination, as well as the possibility of internal desynchronisation.
 Jet lag has been measured with simple analogue scales, but a study has shown that these are relatively blunt for assessing all the problems associated with jet lag.
 The Liverpool Jet Lag Questionnaire was developed to measure all the symptoms of jet lag at several times of day, and has been used to assess jet lag in athletes.

-Jet lag may require three hour or more hours of time zone change to occur, but some individuals can be affected by a single hour of time zone change which can include the single-hour shift to or from daylight saving time.
+Jet lag may require three or more hours of time zone change to occur, but some individuals can be affected by a single hour of time zone change which can include the single-hour shift to or from daylight saving time.
 Symptoms and consequences of jet lag can be a significant concern for athletes travelling east or west to competitions, as performance is often dependent on a combination of physical and mental characteristics that are affected by jet lag.
 This is often a common concern at international sporting events like the Olympics and FIFA World Cup.
 However many athletes arrive at least 2–4 weeks ahead of these events, to help adjust from any jet lag issues.

 Travel fatigue

 Travel fatigue is general fatigue, disorientation, and headache caused by a disruption in routine, time spent in a cramped space with little chance to move around, a low-oxygen environment, and dehydration caused by dry air and limited food and drink.
 It does not necessarily involve the shift in circadian rhythms that cause jet lag.
 Travel fatigue can occur without crossing time zones, and it often disappears after one day accompanied by a night of good quality sleep.

+Frequent traveller to Australia, British businessman Alistair McAlpine (1942–2014), wrote of the benefits of being awake at unusual hours in a 2002 memoir:

+Possibly the only advantage of jet lag is that you are fully awake at times of the night when you would otherwise be unaware there was anything worth waking to see: the last hours of full moon, for instance, as it hovers over Sydney Harbour (..)
+Then there is the freshness as you walk in the Botanical Gardens, a freshness that only comes with dawn, a few moments caught between the stifling heat of antipodean night and the blazing sun of day.